Onelinerhub/onelinerhub/chart.js/set_height.md

-# Add class to an element
+# Set height of a chart

 ```javascript
 new Chart('chart', {